-This section lists the composition (structure and content) of the regular PSTS programme, as well as the composition of the "Ethics and technology"-track and the double degree programmes with Business Administration (BA), Communication Studies (COM) and Public Administration (PA).
+This section lists the composition (structure and content) of the regular PSTS programme, as well as the composition of the "Ethics and technology"-track and the Joint Education Programmes with Business Administration (BA) and Public Administration (PA).

 The table below shows the courses that make up the regular PSTS programme in EC (1 EC = 28 hours of study load) per study unit.
 The generic structure of the (full-time) programme is as follows: